Police name woman who died in violent assault in Grey Lynn

 Justice Bonnar ordered that the man be detained at the Mason Clinic.
 The defendant will appear in the Auckland High Court on August 24.

-On Saturday morning, residents watched the unfolding drama in their pyjamas as police spokes to neighbours.
+On Saturday morning, residents watched the unfolding drama in their pyjamas as police spoke to neighbours.

 Firefighters used a crowbar to bring down a fence to gain access to the man, who was later taken into custody.